Osteoporosis: Symptoms, Causes, Prevention & Treatment

 Prevention

-Osteoporosis can be prevented by following.
+Osteoporosis can be prevented by the following.

 1. Taking enough Calcium: Stipulated dietary calcium intake is essential in men and women to combat the risk of osteoporosis.
 Low-fat dairy products, green leafy vegetables, and soy products provide ample amounts of dietary calcium.
 If required, calcium supplements may be a good alternative.
 Intake of 1000 milligrams of calcium is necessary among people below age 50.
 Women above 50 and men above 70 require 1200 milligrams of dietary calcium.